[Updated] 10 ways to make your salon more eco-friendly

 10 ways to make your beauty salon or spa more sustainable:

 “Our industry has a large carbon footprint, so as salon and spa owners we have a duty to do our bit for the planet,” says Kirsty Kianifard, director of Uniquely Organic EcoSpa in Hove.
 “Traditionally, the volume of imperishable waste products that we all churn out is vast, so this is a great place to start.”

-With sub-zero waste predicted to be a big trend this year, Kianifard suggests beginning your eco journey by sourcing supplies like cotton wool, cotton buds, tissue and couch roll ethically, or finding ways to eliminate them completely.
+With sub-zero waste predicted to be a big trend, Kianifard suggests beginning your eco journey by sourcing supplies like cotton wool, cotton buds, tissue and couch roll ethically, or finding ways to eliminate them completely.

 “You can source biodegradable consumables from brands like Simply Gentle and Who Gives a Crap, which offer organic and fair-trade cotton wool and tissues,” she says; or if you want to take it one step further, take a leaf out of Uniquely Organic’s book: “Where possible, we avoid using disposable materials all together and opt for organic sheets over couch roll and washable mitts over cotton wool.”

 With the UK plastic straw and cotton bud ban having come into force this year, now is the time to encourage clients to reduce their plastic wastage by implementing your own rules.
 Titanic Spa in Huddersfield has banned single-use plastics; guests now use recyclable paper cups rather than water bottles.

 “We also have eco-friendly re-useable water bottles with the Titanic Spa logo that guests can buy and keep.
 These have sold extremely well so it’s been a cost-effective move, but it’s also encouraging that guests are engaged with our sustainability goals,” says managing director Warrick Burton.